Media player software: Examples

-Well known examples of media player software include Windows Media Player, VLC media player, iTunes, Winamp, Media Player Classic, MediaMonkey, foobar2000, AIMP, MusicBee and JRiver Media Center.
+Well known examples of media player software include Windows Media Player, VLC media player, PotPlayer, iTunes, Winamp, Media Player Classic, MediaMonkey, foobar2000, AIMP, MusicBee, and JRiver Media Center.
 Most of these also include music library managers.

 Although media players are often multi-media, they can be primarily designed for a specific media.
 For example, Media Player Classic and VLC media player are video-focused while Winamp and iTunes are music-focused, despite all of them supporting both types of media.

 Home theater PC

-A home theater PC or media center computer is a convergence device that combines some or all the capabilities of a personal computer with a software application that supports video, photo, audio playback, and sometimes video recording functionality.
+A home theater PC (HTPC) or media center computer is a convergent device that combines some or all the capabilities of a personal computer with a media center application that supports video, photo, audio playback, and sometimes video recording functionality.
 Although computers with some of these capabilities were available from the late 1980s, the "Home Theater PC" term first appeared in mainstream press in 1996.
-Since 2007, other types of consumer electronics, including gaming systems and dedicated media devices have crossed over to manage video and music content.
-The term "media center" also refers to specialized computer programs designed to run on standard personal computers.
+Since the mid-2000’s, other types of consumer electronics, including game consoles and digital media players have crossed over to manage video and music content.
+HTPCs are defined by their dedicated use for large screens like televisions or projectors, and their combination with media center applications, though said applications are also usually run on regular computers and digital media players.